CHVong/ColorPicker/README.md

 # Color Picker

-A website to quickly generate a randomized pair of color schemes created using HTML, CSS, and JavaScript.
+A web page to quickly generate a pair of randomized color sets created using HTML, CSS, and JavaScript.

 ## Demo